-Alternatively, if you know the Android package name of the app you want to profile, you can specify it when running the script, using the --package option.
+Alternatively, if you know the Android package name of the application you want to profile, you can specify it when running the script, using the --package option.

-'''

-python3 gator_me.py --package com.mycompany.myapp --daemon <install_directory>/
+python3 gator_me.py --package com.mycompany.myapp --daemon <instal\ l_directory>/streamline/bin/arm64/gatord

-streamline/bin/arm64/gatord

-'''

-4. Launch Streamline:

-- On Windows, from the Start menu, navigate to the Arm Mobile Studio folder, and select the Streamline shortcut. - On macOS, go to the <install_directory>/streamline folder, and double-click the Streamline.app file. - On Linux, go to the <install_directory>/streamline folder, and run the Streamline file:
+- 4. Launch Streamline: - On Windows, from the Start menu, navigate to the Arm Mobile Studio folder, and select the Streamline shortcut. - On macOS, go to the <install_directory>/streamline folder, and double-click the streamline.app file. - On Linux, go to the <install_directory>/streamline folder, and run the streamline file: